-Mexico is in a risky area for money laundering and other crimes.
+Mexico is a risky area for money laundering and other crimes.
 The Mexican government has identified money laundering and other crimes and aimed to prevent them.
 Mexico's official AML law came into force in 2013.
-The purpose of this law is to prevent illegal income and protect the national economy.
+This law aims to prevent illegal income and protect the national economy.
 This law also plays an effective role in preventing crimes such as drug trafficking, fraud, corruption, and tax evasion.
 Mexico is taking active steps in combating financial crime with FATF and European Union-compatible AML policies.
 Mexico has also developed an Anti-Fuel Theft Policy as part of combating fuel theft.

 The PGR is Mexico's Attorney General's Office.
 PGR's duties include investigation and prosecution of money laundering and terrorist financing.